Unopened insulin pump parts organized for resale with packaging and expiration dates visible

 Most buyers do not accept used pump devices, but consumable accessories may qualify.

-Supplies with at least 6–12 months before expiration typically have higher value.
+Supplies with at least 6–12 months before expiration are more likely to meet current product eligibility requirements.

 Items that don’t meet requirements may not be approved, so it’s important to check eligibility before shipping.